veganaize/closure-compiler/Polymer-Pass.md

 ## Declared Property Typing

-Declared property definitions should be annotated for the created property - not the object literal definition.
+Properties should be annotated at their top-level definition, and not at Polymer's `type` field (which can only be one of String, Boolean, Number, Array or Object).

 ```js
 class FooElement extends Polymer.Element {